serbinskis/delphi/Soundborad/README.md

 ## Story

-One day I was playing with friends and decided to do a little joke, but every single soundboard I downloaded would either be complicated or would require additional setup, so I decided to make my soundboard that could be fully controlled only using numpad, so that I would not be limited by about of shortcuts.
+One day I was playing with friends and decided to do a little joke, but every single soundboard I downloaded would either be complicated or would require additional setup, so I decided to make my soundboard that could be fully controlled only using numpad, so that I would not be limited by amount of shortcuts.

 ## Features